Lymecycline for Acne

 Differin is a cream that is rubbed onto your skin to treat acne.
 It is used to treat mild, moderate, and severe acne alongside lymecycline.
 Like Epiduo it is only used once a day, before bedtime.
 Differin is a type of medicine called a ‘retinoid’.
 Retinoids work by removing dead skin cells from the surface of your skin (exfoliating).

-How does Lymecycline work?
+How does lymecycline work?

 Like other antibacterial medicines, lymecycline works by controlling the amount of bacteria that lives on your body.
 Lymecycline works by stopping bacteria from growing and reproducing, especially the bacteria that causes acne.
 This bacteria is called Propionibacterium acnes.
 It feeds on oils produced by your skin and then creates waste which can irritate the skin, creating the pimples and spots we know as acne.